LFGfg/TransDex/README.md

 ```
 The trained weight files can be found in `./ckpts/`.

-⚡ **Note**: Certain code files, such as `./pin_forward.py`, `./VTFusion_dataset.py`, contain functions specifically designed for the robotic systems used in the project.
+⚡ **Note**: Certain code files, such as `./pin_forward.py`, `./VTFusion_dataset.py`, contain functions specifically designed for the robotic system used in the project.
 When using these modules, you need to modify and adapt the specific functions within it.

 #### Deploy
 This project utilizes ROS and TwinCat communication for underlying motor control.
 Users can evaluate through your own robotic systems and corresponding trained networks.